Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Exit criteria

--   Your Flight List page and view model are now linked.
+-   Your Flight List page and view model are now linked

 ### Task 5: Add Flight List page to the navigation service

 #### Tasks to complete

--   Open the **NavigationService.cs** within the Navigation folder of the ContosoBaggage project.
+-   Open the **NavigationService.cs** within the Navigation folder of the ContosoBaggage project

--   Find the **GetPage** method and uncomment the **return new FlightListPage();** line.
+-   Find the **GetPage** method and uncomment the **return new FlightListPage();** line

 #### Exit criteria

--   You can navigate to your new Flight List page from within the app.
+-   You can navigate to your new Flight List page from within the app

 ### Task 1: Run the app and verify that it successfully retrieves flight data

 #### Tasks to complete

--   Set either the iOS or Android app as your StartUp project, whichever you plan to debug.
+-   Set either the iOS or Android app as your StartUp project, whichever you plan to debug

--   Launch the app within a simulator.
+-   Launch the app within a simulator

 #### Exit criteria

--   You are able to successfully launch the mobile app within a simulator and view your baggage information.
+-   You are able to successfully launch the mobile app within a simulator and view your baggage information

     ![This is a screenshot of the app running on a smartphone.](images/Hands-onlabunguided-Mobileappinnovationimages/media/image14.png "App screenshot")